 There is not a great deal of research on CBD; and its mostly based on animal (not human) studies.
 Generally, it has only weak evidence to support its use, according to a review from the University of Nottingham, and there is no direct evidence that CBD improves athletic performance.
 Only a very small amount of pre-clinical evidence suggests that CBD may help relieve pain, reduce inflammation, reduce anxiety and improve sleep quality.

 Despite this, one study of more than 500 rugby league and union players found that 26% currently or previously used CBD to provide pain relief or improve sleep quality.

 How does CBD work?

 It is thought that CBD works by interacting with the body’s endocannabinoid system (ECS).
 This is a network of receptors in your brain, peripheral tissues and immune system which is involved in regulating sleep, appetite, pain and immune responses.
 The body produces its own cannabinoids (endocannabinoids), that bind to CB1 and CB2 receptors and inhibit the release of certain neurotransmitters.
-Taking CBD effectively supplements or augments the body’s own endocannabinoids, thereby helping reduce pain and inflammation.
+It is plausible that CBD supplements augment the body’s own endocannabinoids.

 In terms of improving sleep quality, it has been proposed that CBD inhibits adenosine re-uptake in the brain.

 Hemp-derived CBD is legal to buy and use in the UK provided it contains less than 0.3% THC.
 It is also legal for use in drug-tested sport since it was removed from the World Anti-Doping Association’s (WADA) prohibited list in 2018.
 However, UK Anti-Doping (UKAD) cautions against its use as it may be contaminated with THC or other prohibited cannabinoids.